gardener/documentation/website/documentation/050-tutorials/content/howto/maintain-shoot/_index.md

       expirationDate: "2019-04-13T08:00:00Z"
 ```

-And let's the Shoot has the following spec:
+Let's assume the `Shoot` has the following specification:

 ```yaml
 spec: